haegemon/sync-tabs-functions/README.md

 It is possible to prioritise the current action before others.
 This might be useful in situations, when actions are not equal (for example, different pages or active and background pages).

-If job with max priority is active, script does not change active job.
-If job with max priority is passive, script does not set any job active.
-Only jobs with lower priority are changed to jobs with higher priority
+If action with max priority is active, script does not change active action.
+If action with max priority is passive, script does not set any action active.
+Only actions with lower priority are changed to actions with higher priority

 ```